steven-isbell/vanillajs-projects/vanilla-piano/README.md

 * Locate the opening and closing `svg` tags.
     * Each polygon in our SVG represents a key, either black or white.
     * Each key has either a `white` or `black` class and a `pianoKey` class for ease of working with the elements.
-* Locate the audio tags
+* Locate the audio tags.
     * audio tags are hidden tags that allow us to play audio in our page.
     * Each audio tag has a src that tells it what audio to play.
     * We'll use javascript to tell it when to play.